0xOnur/mailchimp-subscribe-unsubscribe-form/README.md

 ---

 ### :scroll: Required Download Libraries  :
-  * npm install express
-  * npm install body-parser
-  * npm install crypto-js
+The list of required packages is in package.json.
-  * npm install @mailchimp/mailchimp_marketing
+  * npm install

 ---